 According to AAOIFI, certain standards must be met for Muslims considering investing in gold, including:

-Under Shariah law, gold trading is considered haram if the following conditions are not met:
+Under Sharia law, gold trading is considered haram if the following conditions are not met:

 Riba or usury is strictly prohibited in Islamic law.
 Here are some suggestions to help you avoid Riba in your gold transactions: